blakegarretson/essentials/main.md

 ## Remote Shell Access

-- [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/): Awesome ssh/telnet client.
+- [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/): Awesome classic ssh/telnet client.
 It’s been the premier free terminal client for so many years because it’s simple and works while not skimping on features. **(Windows)**
-- [Tabby](https://tabby.sh/) is the only client that has ever tempted me away from Putty.
-At first it doesn’t seem as full-featured, but keep digging and you’ll see all the SSH options you need in a really customizable terminal, including built-in SFTP and cross-platform support.
+- [Tabby](https://tabby.sh/) is the modern, cross-platform answer to Putty.
+At first it doesn’t seem like it has the features you want, but keep digging and you’ll see all the SSH options you need in a really customizable terminal, including built-in SFTP.
 If I’m on a Mac, this is my chosen SSH client.
 Tabby also makes a wonderful terminal for local shells.

 ## File Transfer

 - [WinSCP](http://winscp.net/eng/index.php): Great ftp/sftp/scp client with lots of extra features like bandwidth limiting and shutting down the program or computer after file transfers are done. **(Windows)**
 - [PortX](https://portx.online/en/) is a simple, bare-bones cross-platform option if you want to transfer files over SFTP or even Amazon S3 or Google Cloud storage.
 It’s also a ssh client, but I don’t typically use it for that since the customization is limited.
 This is what I generally use on a Mac since WinSCP is Windows only.
     - If you need more features than PortX, [Cyberduck](https://cyberduck.io/) is a fantastic alternative that supports a ton of protocols.
 While it is free, the main drawback is you will see a nag screen asking for a donation every time you close the program.
-    - My go-to ftp/scp solution for many years was [FIleZilla](https://filezilla-project.org/).
+    - My go-to ftp/scp solution for many years was [FileZilla](https://filezilla-project.org/).
 It’s cross-platform and it worked great.
 The problem is they did some shady stuff years ago with their installer in an attempt to monetize the software.
 You would try to install FileZilla, and the next thing you knew you had McAfee installed too.
 Since then, they aren’t bundling bloatware with FileZilla anymore, and they are offering a Pro version with extra features instead.
 I have used FileZilla more recently, and it’s still a decent choice.
 - [qBittorrent](http://www.qbittorrent.org/): Lightweight, yet powerful, BitTorrent client.
 There’s no ads and the features are all there.
-If you need a standalone BitTorrent client, this is a great place to start.
+If you need a standalone BitTorrent client, this is a great place to start.i
-- [Transmission Remote GUI](https://github.com/transmission-remote-gui/transgui) is the perfect companion to [Transmission](https://transmissionbt.com/).
-This is really the best choice for when you want to remote control a Transmission session running on a server.
-This is handy if you have a torrent box and you just want to add/monitor torrents from another computer.
-So to be clear, you would need to run Transmission on the server/torrent box and Transmission Remote GUI runs on your desktop/laptop.
-    - [Electorrent](https://github.com/tympanix/Electorrent) is the a great alternative when you want a nice, clean-looking client with a modern UI to manage your torrents remotely.
-It isn’t overly complicated, it supports all the popular torrent backends, and it has all the usual functionality that you want without overwhelming you with options.

 ## Remote Desktop Control

 - [Chrome Remote Desktop](https://remotedesktop.google.com/): For the simplicity, it’s hard to beat this solution to remote access and support.
 It makes it easy to check something on my desktop computer while I’m away from the house, and it’s also handy if you are the “IT Guy” for your friends and family.
 They can set this up pretty easily and share their screen with you so you can fix their issue.
-- [UltraVNC](https://www.uvnc.com/downloads/ultravnc.html): If you need full-blown, full-featured remote desktop control, UltraVNC will do the job fine.
-I just don’t find myself using VNC as much as I used to as I move more data to the cloud.
-This is a more cumbersome solution because it requires port-forwarding and either a static IP or a dynamic DNS solution to make it useful outside of your home network. **(Windows)**
-    - I’m not listing a VNC client for Mac because it has a VNC client built in.
-Search for “Screen Sharing.app” in Spotlight to find it.

 ## Chat/Messenging